Compare roles in health

 Don't forget, you can also save your role comparisons by registering with us.

-Nutritionists use their knowledge of the science of food to help individuals and groups make the right choices about what they eat.
+Nutritionists are the heart of a patient's health by using their knowledge of the science of food to help individuals and groups make the right choices about what they eat.

 Training and qualifications required